• Skip to main content

 How to make Vegan Cheddar Cheese

-Then mix and heat a few ingredients for thickening and flavor – agar flakes, arrowroot, chickpea flour, nutritional yeast flakes, garlic, oil, vinegar and sea salt.
+Then mix and heat a few ingredients for thickening and flavor – agar flakes, arrowroot, chickpea flour, nutritional yeast flakes, garlic, oil, vinegar, and sea salt.

 Vegan Cheese in Silpat Molds